Ryan Bizzarro: State representative

+Bizzarro previously served as Chief Deputy House Whip, Vice Chairman of the Northwest Delegation, Vice Chairman of the House Democratic Policy Committee, and Democratic Secretary of the House Veterans Affairs & Emergency Preparedness Committee.
+He has been a member of the House Consumer Affairs, Insurance, and Judiciary committees, as well as the Judiciary Subcommittee on Courts.

+2024 State Treasurer campaign

+On September 26, 2023, Bizzarro announced his candidacy for State Treasurer in the 2024 election.
+He was considered the favorite to win the Democratic primary, receiving the endorsement of the Pennsylvania Democratic Party and numerous Democratic politicians, but lost in an upset to Erin McClelland.

 Legislation

-Bizzarro authored Libre's Law, state law addressing punishment for animal abuse.
+Bizzarro authored Libre's Law, a state law addressing punishment for animal abuse.
 In 2017 – the year Libre's Law was signed into effect – Bizzarro was named National Legislator of the Year by the Humane Society of the United States (2016).

 Awards

 Bizzarro has been recognized for his service by several groups and organizations locally and nationally.
-In 2022, City & State featured him in PA's PowerList as one of Pennsylvania's most influential Forty Under 40.
+In 2022, City & State featured him in PA's PowerList as one of Pennsylvania's most influential "Forty Under 40."
 In 2020, the American Society of Clinical Oncology & Pennsylvania Society of Oncology and Hematology named him the Legislator of the Year.
-Other awards include the Erie Reader "40 Under 40" (2013), Edinboro University's Honored Alumnus of the Year (2014), Humane Society Legislator of the Year (2016), Pennsylvania Snowmobile Association Legislator of the Year (2018), and Best of Erie's "Best Politician" in the years 2015, 2016 and 2017 (the category was removed in 2018).
+Other awards include being named one of the Erie Reader's "40 Under 40" (2013); Edinboro University's Honored Alumnus of the Year (2014); Humane Society Legislator of the Year (2016); Pennsylvania Snowmobile Association Legislator of the Year (2018); and Best of Erie's "Best Politician" in the years 2015, 2016 and 2017 (the category was removed in 2018).

 Personal life

 Bizzarro's family is prominent in the boxing world.

 He lives in Millcreek Township with his rescue dog, Boss.

 On October 15, 2014, Bizzarro and Representative Marty Flynn were near the Pennsylvania State Capitol after having a late dinner when someone approached and demanded their wallets at gunpoint.
 Flynn reached for his concealed pistol and a spotter warned the assailant, leading to a shootout.
-Nobody was injured.
+No one was injured.
 Four teenagers were arrested.